Queen Mary, University of London

 Maya Zatar is a final year Sustainable Energy Engineering student on a BEng with Industrial Experience.
 After a year spent in the railway industry where she developed her technical skills and learnt from inspiring leaders and colleagues, she came back to QMUL in 2018 to complete her degree.
 She dedicated her third year project to investigating the potential of a sorption thermal energy storage system for industry.

-After graduating, Maya is moving to Imperial College to pursue an Environmental Engineering Masters.
+After graduating, Maya has moved to Imperial College to pursue an Environmental Engineering Masters.

 Beatriz Muñoz-Sánchez is now a PhD student at the University of Seville, Spain.
-Beatriz was a Visiting Scholar in the University of Cambridge in 2014 under the supervision of J.R.
-Castrejon-Pita.
-Beatriz also has experience in industrial R&D as she worked as an Inkjet Performance Engineer for Xaar plc in Cambridge, United Kingdom.
-She obtained her BEng and MEng degrees in Electrical and Mechanical Engineering from the University of Extremadura in Spain.
-She is a member of the Student European Low Gravity Research Association since 2016.
+Beatriz career is diverse; she was a visiting scholar in the University of Cambridge in 2014 and an Inkjet Performance Engineer for Xaar plc.
+She obtained her BEng and MEng degrees in Electrical and Mechanical Engineering from the University of Extremadura in Spain and is a member of the Student European Low Gravity Research Association since 2016.
 Beatriz visited the Laboratory in 2016 and was part of the Drop My Thesis team of Queen Mary.
 Our work with Bea was published in the Journal of Fluid Mechanics.